 We get everyone together and we get a little report from each team, and again, all this is done with the view of the strategy that we set.
 Which we communicate regularly to team.
 But it’s basically talking to each other, we just make sure that there’s always that open communication.
 We never want to get into the situation where sales are off doing one thing, customer success is doing another, and product’s trying to pull it all together.
-So we’ve been really conscious from the very beginning of making sure that we communicate really coherently through access to the central area with the releases and roadmap, and through regular meetings as well. — Hannah Chaplin (Receptive)
+So we’ve been really conscious from the very beginning of making sure that we communicate really coherently through access to the central area with the releases and roadmap, and through regular meetings as well. — Hannah Chaplin (Pendo)

 3. Think of customer feedback as a system